THESPRYGUY/Project_agent_NEO/README.md

 ## Features

-- **Deterministic configuration** – dataclass based models with JSON helpers keep runtime settings predictable.
+- **Deterministic configuration** â€“ dataclass based models with JSON helpers keep runtime settings predictable.
-- **Conversation aware state** – a structured conversation history is maintained for every dispatch, enabling downstream analysis.
+- **Conversation aware state** â€“ a structured conversation history is maintained for every dispatch, enabling downstream analysis.
-- **Modular skills** – skills are simple callables that can be dynamically discovered from configuration entrypoints.
+- **Modular skills** â€“ skills are simple callables that can be dynamically discovered from configuration entrypoints.
-- **Planning pipeline** – the runtime produces a basic plan and executes each step through a configurable pipeline.
+- **Planning pipeline** â€“ the runtime produces a basic plan and executes each step through a configurable pipeline.
-- **Observability** – event emission and telemetry utilities capture metrics during execution.
+- **Observability** â€“ event emission and telemetry utilities capture metrics during execution.

 ## Usage